 - They always have the same enchanting face colour.

-It started very quietly: I was standing in a very warm costume at a fitting, the costume designer was sitting decoratively slumped on an armchair looking at his work.
+It started quietly: I was standing in a very warm costume at a fitting, the costume designer was elegantly slumped on an armchair looking at his work.
 I started to feel too hot, typical under the spotlight in Lyon at 27° outside and a wool costume with a fur-lined coat over it.
 But something was different.
 It crept up from underneath to my face.
 For a moment I thought „Oh God, it’s the menopause, I’m only 46“, but then I pushed the thought away, it didn’t recur that day or week.
 But now and then the harbingers came…

 Dr Google informed me that this phase in a woman’s life is the most prolonged „transition period“ and can last up to 14 years.
 Cheers then!

 I was thankful that my family planning had been concluded for a long time – there is a world of difference between not wanting to and not being able to!

 My mother came to mind, her nasty conditions, how proud she was not to take anything, but to endure these attacks silently, with a red head, migraine and bad nerves.
 My godmother once said later „Yes, that was the time jacket on – jacket off – jacket on – jacket off„.
 My mother-in-law, when I asked her if she had had any symptoms, said in amazement, „I don’t know what you are talking about, I haven’t noticed anything at all“.
 I guess it has always been that different!